-The best and most famous internet memes around
+The most famous and amusing internet memes of all time

 Donald Trump's first order of business

-US President Donald Trump has been the subject of many a meme in the run up to and well into his Presidency.
+EX US President Donald Trump was the subject of many a meme in the run-up to and well into his Presidency.

 One of our (and the internet's) favourites is the Photoshop meme that shows various drawings, doodles and delightful scribbles on the open folder that in reality displayed his signature on an executive order from January 2017.